cellbiomaths/MInfer/README.md

 # Once installed, load the package:
 library(MInfer)
 ```

-## Example Usage
+Below is a example demonstrating how to use MInfer:
-Below is a example demonstrating how to use MInfer.
+### Example Usage for metabolite interaction network (MIN)

 1. Define Input Metabolite IDs for Testing
 The first step is to define a list of metabolite IDs (KEGG IG) that you wish to analyze.